 If your family is anchored in Christ, focusing on your priorities and traditions, and you’re communicating well, it shouldn’t matter what other people are doing.

-As hard as you try, sometimes the source of stress at Christmastime isn’t your lack of planning or intention.
+As hard as you try, sometimes the source of stress during the holidays isn’t your lack of planning or intention.
 It’s the other people: family, co-workers, neighbors and friends.

-The first step minimizing your agony about everyone else is to remember that you are not responsible for their thoughts, feelings and general attitudes.
+The first step in minimizing your agony about everyone else is to remember that you are not responsible for their thoughts, feelings, and general attitudes.
 You can take ownership of yourself and, to some extent, your family.